 The monthly fee

 The biggest negative to Digit is easily its monthly fee.
-Following a free 30-day trial, you’ll be charged $2.99 a month to use the app.
-This fee will automatically be deducted from your linked checking account so, if you’re not looking, you might miss it.
+Following a free 30-day trial, you’ll be charged $5 a month to use the app (this fee was previously $2.99 a month and current users will stay at that rate).
+Your monthly fee will automatically be deducted from your linked checking account so, if you’re not looking, you might miss it.

 Should you tire of this fee, you’ll need to close your account in order to prevent future payments.
 This doesn’t just mean transferring your savings back to your checking account but formally closing it by going into your settings, hitting Manage Account, and finally “Close Digit Account.”
 By the way, even if you don’t plan on canceling just yet, this is also where you can view when your next payment will made.